 3. Your hacked already and don’t know it.

 Website security concerns are at an all-time high.
-Every day there are websites or email spam hacks, state-sponsored hacks, hacktivists, otherwise, website security exploits.
+Every day there are websites or email spam hacks, state-sponsored hacks, hacktivists, and otherwise website security exploits.
 You can take protective steps to fortify your website security defenses on your website and your website hosting server plan.
-While there are no guarantees to rout a hacker, you can make yourself less target.
+While there are no guarantees to rout a hacker, you can make yourself less targeted.

 Content management system websites, including Word Press, Joomla, Magento, Moodle, Drupal, Moodle, and other CMS systems, have internal things to protect from hacking.
 These include; security login challenges, protecting or hiding login pages and folders, and strong password encryption.
 Many of these website platforms offer ready-made plugins and modules that provide a layer of protection in the website.

-A non-CMS website is a website built-in open-source HTML, HTM, PHP, or ASP pages.
-Even non-CMS websites suffer from weak FTP login credentials and SQL injections via website contact forms.
-One of the strongest protection methods available today is ‘Cloud-based firewall protection.’
+A non-CMS website has built-in open-source HTML, HTM, PHP, or ASP pages.
+Non-CMS websites suffer from weak FTP login credentials and SQL injections via website contact forms.
+One of today’s most robust protection methods is ‘Cloud-based firewall protection.’
 These services offer complete website security, protection, and monitoring, such as Sucuri and Sitelock.
-A cloud-based firewall prevents bad actors from accessing your website hosting server, but they are detected and removed if they do get through.
+A cloud-based firewall prevents terrible actors from accessing your website hosting server, but they are detected and removed if they do get through.

 Hackers are like digital predators, probing the landscape for weak, easy prey.
-And once they get in the door- they will keep coming back again and again until you take concrete, proactive steps to block their hacking efforts.
+And once they enter the door- they will keep coming back repeatedly until you take concrete, proactive steps to block their hacking efforts.